 OPEN STUDIOS Icon

-THANK YOU TO ALL WHO WORKED SO HARD TO MAKE DECEMBER OPEN STUDIOS SUCH A SUCCESS .
+THANK YOU TO ALL WHO WORKED SO HARD TO MAKE OUR OPEN STUDIOS SUCH A SUCCESS IN THE PAST .

 THANKS TO ALL OUR GIFTED, TALENTED TENANTS WHO MAKE THE SHADY LEA WHAT IT IS TODAY.

-THANK YOU TO OUR NEIGHBORS WHO PUT UP WITH THE TRAFFIC THAT INVADES THIS QUIET NEIGHBORHOOD FOR THESE 2 DAYS.
+THANK YOU TO OUR NEIGHBORS WHO GIVE US THEIR SUPPORT AND PUT UP WITH THE TRAFFIC THAT INVADES THIS QUIET NEIGHBORHOOD EVERY YEAR FOR THESE DAYS.

-LAST BUT CERTAINLY NOT THE LEAST, OUR HEARTFELT THANKS TO OUR FANS WHO TAKE THE TIME TO BRAVE THE WEATHER, TRAFFIC AND CROWDS TO VISIT US DURING THE FIRST WEEK-END IN DECEMBER EVERY YEAR.
+WE WANT TO THANK OUR FANS WHO HAVE TAKEN THE TIME TO BRAVE THE WEATHER, TRAFFIC AND CROWDS TO VISIT US DURING THE FIRST WEEK-END IN DECEMBER EVERY YEAR.

-WE SAW A LOT OF NEW FACES LAST YEAR AND LOOK FORWARD TO SEEING YOU AGAIN
+WE ARE LOOKING FORWARD TO SEEING YOU AGAIN

 CLICK ON THE FACEBOOK ICON AT THE TOP OF THIS PAGE TO KEEP UP WITH OUR BUSY COMMUNITY.